 While staying in Carinthia, I not only saw the beautiful city Klagenfurt or beautiful valleys of the region, but I also got to enjoy a few lakes that are so typical for Carinthia.
 I was able to put my feet into the Wörthersee, take a boat ride on the Weißensee and swim in the Klopeinersee.
 Here are a few last impressions from my trip to Carinthia.
 I’m mostly gonna let the photos speak for themselves – so enjoy ;)

 On our way to Lienz, we took a detour in order to have a look at Carinthian’s highest situated bathing lake that lies within the Gailtal Alps mountain range – the Weißensee.
-The name Weißensee (in englisch: white lake) derives from the banks of chalk along the shore line which give the water its white colour.
+The name Weißensee (in English: white lake) derives from the banks of chalk along the shoreline which gives the water its white colour.